fcarp10/serverless-functions/README.md

 ### Deploy functions:

-Example of how to deploy a function using docker hub:3
+Example of how to deploy a function using docker hub:

     faas-cli deploy --image fcarp10/inception:armhf --name inception --fprocess "python3 index.py"